-2

 • 2

 \$\begingroup\$ Questions asking for "help" or "tutorials" or general "best way" kinds of stuff are not what we do here.
-We answer practical, focused questions about a specific problem you have. \$\endgroup\$ Mar 24, 2012 at 4:40
+We answer practical, focused questions about a specific problem you have. \$\endgroup\$ Commented Mar 24, 2012 at 4:40

 • \$\begingroup\$ Well I just gained a fair bit of valuable information from some cool people.
 I don't see the problem, even if it is the rules. \$\endgroup\$